rin2021/Computer-Science-101-/Src/Computer-Science-101.md

 print("This is a string.");
 ```
 It will print (display): `This is a string.`
+Strings are used to hold urls or paragraphs.
 **Strings and numbers are the two most common data types in computer code.**

 Commenets are written to make notes for yourself (the programmer) within the code.
 The computer will ignore them when you run the code.